 A serious injury aboard a maritime vessel can result in extensive pain and suffering, medical bills, and lost wages.
-Negligence can happen anywhere and when it happens offshore or on a dock, you deserve compensation and justice for your injury.
+Negligence can happen anywhere, and when it happens offshore or on a dock, you deserve compensation and justice for your injury.

 Understanding the Jones Act

+The Jones Act allows maritime workers injured on the job to sue their employer directly for compensation.
 Maritime workers are one of the few classes of employees in Louisiana who are not eligible for the standard worker’s compensation route afforded to others.
-Pursuing possible compensation via the Jones Act is a “seamen’s” best option for seeking damages.

-If you or a loved one suffered a serious injury due to an accident while working aboard a vessel or on a dock, pursuing compensation is your right under the Jones Act.
+Pursuing possible compensation via the Jones Act is a seaman’s best option for seeking damages.
+If you or a loved one suffered a serious injury due to an accident while working aboard a Jones Act vessel on navigable waters, pursuing compensation is your right under the Jones Act.

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.

-ClientTypes of Maritime Careers and Possible Injuries
+Rick Smith | ClientTypes of Maritime Careers and Possible Injuries

 A maritime career is often hard yet rewarding work.
 Like most careers, it is not without risks.
 If you suffer a serious injury, you have legal options.

-The Jones Act applies to a variety of maritime careers including:
+The Jones Act applies to a variety of maritime careers, including:

 - Boat captains and crew